grindytech/casperstats-backend/README.md

 method: GET

-des:  Get number of deploys of an account
+des:  Get deploy history of an account

 successResponse:
 [